AltanDH/3005FP/README.txt

 - Maven installed
 - PostgreSQL
 - Database exists (Mine is called: 3005FP), and is defined by you in SimpleDatabaseHandler.Java file
-- PostgreSQL username and password is defined by you in SimpleDatabaseHandler.Java file
+- PostgreSQL username and password is defined by you in DatabaseHandler.java file

 Steps to Run:
 1. Create a database in Postgres using pgAdmin4
-2. Execute the DDL.sql file provided in pgAdmin4 to create the DB tables
+2. Execute the DDL.sql then DML.sql file in that order in pgAdmin4 to create the DB tables and data
-3. Create a project in IntelliJ Community Edition with Maven selected (otherwise you're on your own)
+3. Create a project in IntelliJ Community Edition with Maven selected (otherwise you're on your own), select quickstart for archetype
 4. Go into SimpleDatabaseHandler.Java and set your database name, username, and password (pgAdmin4 data)
-5. Place the pom.xml file in the root
+5. Place the pom.xml file in the root folder location
-6. Run the SimpleDatabaseHandler.Java file
+6. Run the HFCMSApp.java file

 Video Link:
 -